medinajorge/PR_animal_tracking/README.md

 Contains the time series for each animal.
 The required columns are:

-- `LATITUDE`: The latitude coordinate of the animal's position.
+- `LATITUDE`: The latitude coordinate of the animal's position in degrees.
-- `LONGITUDE`: The longitude coordinate of the animal's position.
+- `LONGITUDE`: The longitude coordinate of the animal's position in degrees.
-- `DATE_TIME`: The date and time of the recorded position.
+- `DATE_TIME`: The date and time of the recorded position in standard format (YYYY-MM-DD HH:MM:SS).
 - `ID`: A unique identifier for the time series corresponding to each animal.

 #### Format of `dataset.csv`